Regaining Your Appetite With IBS: Step-By-Step Action Plan.

 Step #7: Restore your gut microbiome balance!

-it is an entire world living inside your digestive system.
+It is an entire world living inside your digestive system.
 Recent Research demonstrates its very important role in every aspect of your health.
 And its relation to your appetite is not an exception.

 Wondering How a probiotic can improve your appetite?

-According to this study, Alternation of Mice gut microbiota resulted in abnormal appetite, food taste, and weight alternations.
+According to this study, the Alternation of Mice gut microbiota resulted in abnormal appetite, food taste, and weight alternations.

 Moreover, alternations in your gut microbiota are one of the strongest theories of IBS.